koundinyabs/nns-k8s-pks/labs/lab3-k8s-deployment/README.md

 ## Create a Service Resource for Routing Traffic to the Deployment
-1. Within the same yml file, create a loadBalancer service for the deployment like what we did in the previous lab.
+1. Within the same yml file, we create a loadBalancer service for the deployment like  we did in the previous lab.
 The completed configuration for the API objects should appear as [this](fortune-deploy.yml).
 Make sure updating the value of environment variable `REDIS_HOST` with *your namespace* before applying changes.

 2. Deploy the API objects to your Kubernetes cluster using the kubectl _create_ command, using the declarative configuration you just created:
 ```shell